 Michael is a graduate of Harvard College, has a Ph.D. in Physics from Caltech, and is an alumnus of the Y Combinator entrepreneur program.

-Apart from his interests in education and entrepreneurship, Michael enjoys singing tenor with the Caltech Glee Club and Caltech Chamber Singers.
+Apart from his interests in science, education, and entrepreneurship, Michael enjoys choral singing, studying languages, and reading old books.
 He is also an advanced student of Krav Maga, holding a Level 5 rank (a “black belt in self-defense”).

 Nick embarked on his love affair with programming at age 15 while in high-school in Portland, Oregon.
 It continued into college, where he received a BS in Computer Science with a minor in Interactive Multimedia and Technologies from USC in 2003.
 Nick freelanced in web site building for four years before co-founding a software development consultancy in 2007, and then onto startup development with Learn Enough.

-Outside of Learn Enough, Nick has sat on the board of directors for the Abbot Kinney Festival since 2010, and has presented at several events, including RailsConf '07, '15 and the LA Web Developer group.
+Outside of Softcover, has presented at several events, including RailsConf '07, '15 and the LA Web Developer group.
 He also plays guitar for the electro-pop band Capital Cities.

 Get free access to all 10 Learn Enough courses (including the Ruby on Rails Tutorial) for 7 days!

 We require a credit card for security purposes, but it will not be charged during the trial period.
 After 7 days, you will be enrolled automatically in the monthly All Access subscription.